ameyayeg/eat-the-strip/content/blogs/schnitzel-works.md

 I was greeted by a server called Aaliyah, the owner’s granddaughter.
 She recommended the jaegerschnitzel platter.
 I also ordered a takeout sandwich for Danielle.

-The Spanish sandwich was served with sauteed onions, hot peppers, tomato and melted cheese.
+The Spanish sandwich was served with sauteed onions, hot peppers and melted cheese.
 All sandwiches are served on a fresh kaiser bun with mayonnaise, lettuce, tomato.

 ![Despite being takeout, Danielle's kaiser bun remained soft and the chicken crispy](/uploads/img_1641.jpeg "Spanish schnitzel sandwich")